The TPG Growth Team

 - B.A. with Highest Distinction from the University of North Carolina, Chapel Hill, graduated Cum Laude and a Morehead Scholar

 - M.B.A. with Honors from The Wharton School at University of Pennsylvania

 Mr. Wang is a Partner based in Hong Kong.
 He is also the Co-Chairman of TPG Greater China and Head of TPG Growth North Asia.
 Sing is currently on the boards of MI Energy, China Renewable Energy and China Vogue.

 Prior to joining TPG in 2006, Mr. Wang was Chief Executive Officer and Executive Director of TOM Group Limited.
 Previously, he spent seven years at Goldman Sachs in both New York and Hong Kong in various positions including Executive Director / Head of China High Technology in Hong Kong.
 Before Goldman Sachs, he was a Manager at HSBC Private Equity in Hong Kong and a Strategic Consultant with McKinsey & Co., in Chicago, U.S.A.

 Mr. Chen is a Partner based in Beijing.

 Prior to joining TPG, Mr. Chen was a Managing Director at Standard Chartered Principal Finance, focusing on private equity and growth capital investments.
 Previously, Mr. Chen was a Principal and spent six years at SAIF Partners and Softbank Asia Infrastructure Fund.
-Mr. Chen’s past board service includes Digital China (861.HK) and China Unionpay Merchant Services.
+Mr. Chen’s past board service and investments include Digital China (861.HK), China Cinda Asset Management (1359.HK) and China Unionpay Merchant Services.